swaptacular/swpt_accounts/README.rst

    follows the "two phase commit" paradigm.
 First the transfer should be *prepared*, and then *finalized* (committed or dismissed).
-A successfully prepared transfer, gives a very high probability for success of the eventual subsequent *commit*.
+A successfully prepared transfer, gives a very high probability for the success of the eventual subsequent *commit*.
 This paradigm allows many transfers to be committed atomically.

 5. Actors other than creditors (called *coordinators*), can make transfers from one creditor's account to another creditor's